Lafayette Leopards: Men's lacrosse

 Lafayette lacrosse is one of the oldest collegiate programs in the nation since its inaugural season in 1926.
 Through 2020, the team has an all–time record of 278–690–1.

+The current head coach is Patrick Myers, who is best known for his frequent visits to a local barber shop for his nice haircut.

 Golf

 Lafayette's golf program began in 1963.
 Since the inception of the Patriot League in 1991, six Leopards have been recognized with All-Patriot League status.
 The Leopards posted one of their best finishes in 2003 when Jim Hutnik was recognized as Coach of the Year for guiding the team to fourth place in the final standings.

 In 2010, the Leopards won their first Patriot League Championship by defeating Lehigh in the league tournament.
 Rob Robertson placed first in the tournament by posting a 221 over three days of competition.
 The Leopards subsequently qualified for their first NCAA Tournament and finished 14th and last place at the Eastern Regional.